frablem/frans-free-image-optimizer/README.md

 ## About Page

-The about page lives in `about/index.html` and describes Freemaged's privacy focused approach.
+The about page lives in `about/index.html` and describes Freemaged's privacy-focused approach.
 A link is provided from the editor to this page.

 ## Running